dojo-modeling/dojo-docs/model-registration.md

  - `Allow users to change this value`: A checkbox option.
 If you would like to expose this parameter to the end-user, keep the box checked.
 If you only want to provide additional information about the parameter to enhance explainability, uncheck the box.
 The end-user will then not be able to change the value but will be able to view the details of the parameter.
  - `Save`: Select save when complete.
 You can also select cancel should you no longer want to annotate the parameter and your updates will not be saved.

 Repeat the above process for every applicable parameter value in your configuration file.
 Once complete, select save in the upper right-hand corner; this will save your annotated configuration file in Dojo.
+You may annotate multiple configuration files.

 > Note: upon model execution, Dojo accepts parameter selections from end users and "rehydrates" the relevant config files with those parameter selections.